-These include eco-tourism, fish farming, seaweed farming, or scientific research labs or underwater stations for monitoring wildlife, scientific research, etc.
+These include eco-tourism, fish farming, seaweed farming, scientific research labs, or underwater stations for monitoring wildlife, scientific research, etc.

 The underwater harvesting method results in vegetables with intense flavors.
 Controlling the plant environment is also easier underwater.
 As of now, Nemo’s Garden is currently an experiment that is paving the way to bolster future food production.